January 2020

 SUSTAINABLE WOOL

-When buying woollen garments, check them for certificates that prove that the wool contained in them has been obtained through species-appropriate farming methods.
+When buying woollen garments, look for certificates proving that the wool has been obtained through species-appropriate farming methods.

-Check the label for one of the following seals and/or visit the website of the specific brand to find further information.
+Check the label for the following seals and visit the brand's website for further information.

-The kbT label stands for "controlled biological animal husbandry" (German: kontrolliert biologische Tierhaltung) and indicates conformance with European Regulations on Organic Farming.
+The kbT label stands (German for “kontrolliert biologische Tierhaltung”) and indicates conformance with European Regulations on Organic Farming.

 This German certificate validates that the animals are held in species-appropriate husbandry conditions.
 It assures that sheep are kept on grazing lands and allowed to reproduce naturally.
 Interventional procedures such as tail docking or mulesing are prohibited.